 - 1. The household had/has a hardship related to COVID-19 after March 1, 2020.
 The hardship may involve an income reduction related to COVID, such as unemployment or underemployment. - 2.
-The total annual household income does not exceed 120% of the area median income, in accordance with 24 CFR part 5. - 3.
+The total annual household income does not exceed 140% of the area median income, in accordance with 24 CFR part 5 for mortgage assistance and assistance for emergency repairs.
+There are no income limits for rental assistance. - 3.
 The assistance requested is for an eligible use.